-Rosalie Silberman Abella spoke on "Identity, Diversity, and Human Rights" at Harvard
+Rosalie Silberman Abella speaks on "Identity, Diversity, and Human Rights" at Harvard

 In a talk at Harvard University on "Identity, Diversity, and Human Rights," Canada Supreme Court Justice Rosalie Silberman Abella shared her family's Holocaust story and explained how it informs her view of human rights.